lz01/PubmedTrends/README.md

 Pubmed Relative Trends
 ================

-This shiny app gets the number of articles returned by two [Pubmed](https://pubmed.ncbi.nlm.nih.gov/) queries and draws a plot of their ratio throughout time.<br>
+This shiny app gets the number of articles returned by two [Pubmed](https://pubmed.ncbi.nlm.nih.gov/) queries and draws either the counts or ratio throughout time.<br>

 Pubmed is a search engine supporting the search in the MEDLINE database of references and abstracts in the life sciences and biomedical fields.<br>